 - A good sense of humor

 If you offer to help with an event, you are expected be on time and stay for the entire shift as directed by your supervisor.
-If you have any problems attending or are running late, let the member of staff who is organizing the activity know.
+If you have any problems attending or are running late, let your supervisor know.

 Student Ambassadors represent the Darla Moore School of Business, so they are expected to take their role seriously.